Summer Programs

 Summer BreakSpot

-Free healthy, packaged meals and snacks are available for kids and teens 18 and under at Leon County Public Library locations throughout the summer.
+Free healthy, packaged meals are available for kids and teens 18 and under at Leon County Public Library locations throughout the summer.

 -